feralcreative/moto-router/README.md

 | HOME    | <img src="/img/icons/icon-home.svg" width="25" height="25" alt="Home" />       | /img/icons/icon-home.svg    | HOUSE                               |
 | BREAK   | <img src="/img/icons/icon-break.svg" width="25" height="25" alt="Break" />     | /img/icons/icon-break.svg   | REST                                |

+The icons in this project were designed in Figma, and can be accessed and forked by copying [this Figma doc](https://www.figma.com/design/pFQck3CUIa5twKqMu1IxD5/moto-router?node-id=66-2&t=0WKGatLYE2TZ02Gb-1).

+**Note:** To allow the icons to change color with the route lines, manually edit your SVG code to change the fill value from `black` to `currentColor`.

-### Route Colors
+## Route Coloring

-Each route polyline is assigned a color from a predefined list in the script.
-Colors are cycled for multiple routes.
+Each route polyline is assigned a color from a predefined list in `main.js`.

-#### How to Customize Route Colors
+### How to Customize Route Colors

 1. Open `js/main.js` and search for `const colors = [` to locate the color palette.
 2. Edit the hex color values in the array to your preference.
 You can add, remove, or rearrange colors as needed.